kescardoso/yinnsound/README.md

 ### 2. Features Left to Implement

-- **Contact form function:** to install contact form functionality so users can actually get in touch with mentors via de modal contact form.
+- **Contact form function:** to install contact form functionality with php, so users can actually get in touch with mentors via the modal contact form.

-- **Smooth nav link scrolling with jQuery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current jump).
+- **Smooth nav link scrolling with jQuery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current page jump).

-- **Terms and Conditions page:** finish writing, creating and linking a legal terms and conditions page explaining terms for monetary transactions and privacy.
+- **Terms and Conditions page:** finish writing, creating and linking a legal terms and conditions page explaining for transactions and privacy.

-- **Hide Youtube title overlay:** Youtube embedded videos automatically display a photo and video title on top of the video, I want to be able to hide it.
+- **Hide Youtube title overlay:** Youtube embedded videos automatically display a photo and video title on top of the video; I want to be able to hide it.